 To counter brain atrophy we need to remain actively engaged in social, mental, and physical activities.

-Boredom, monotony, and isolation wreak havoc on brain health.
+Boredom, monotony, inactivity, and isolation wreak havoc on brain health.

 What to do?
 Play games.
 Set goals.
 Learn new things.
 Exercise.
 Use it or lose it!